David Lee (Taiwanese politician)

-Lee Ta-wei (李大維 (Lǐ Dàwéi); born 15 October 1949), also known by his English name David Lee, is a Taiwanese politician and diplomat who is the chairman of Straits Exchange Foundation May to August 2020 and from January 2023 to May 2024.
+Lee Ta-wei (李大維 (Lǐ Dàwéi); born 15 October 1949), also known by his English name David Lee, is a Taiwanese politician and diplomat who was the chairman of Straits Exchange Foundation in 2020 and then 2023 to 2024.
 He formerly served as the Minister of Foreign Affairs from May 2016 to February 2018, Secretary-General of the National Security Council of Taiwan from February 2018 to May 2020, and the Secretary-General to the President since 3 August 2020 to 31 January 2023.

 Education

 Lee graduated from National Taiwan University with a Bachelor of Arts (B.A.) in political science in 1973, then completed graduate studies in the United States at the University of Virginia, where he earned his Master of Arts (M.A.) in foreign affairs in 1981 and his Ph.D. in foreign affairs in 1987.
 His doctoral dissertation was titled, "The Making of the Taiwan Relation Act: Twenty Years in Retrospect".